Spend Management vs Expense Management: Is There a Difference?

 Both play important roles, but they operate at different points in the spending lifecycle.
 For a deeper look at how each creates value in practice, see the benefits of spend management and the benefits of expense management.

-When to use spend management vs. expense management
+When to use spend management software vs. expense management management software

 -